Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Attack:**  Dexterity vs Reflex
 > **Hit:**  1d6 + Dexterity modifier [flux] damage, and you inflict additional effects based on your flux energy.
 > * Cold: The target is immobile in an ice cage, blocking line of sight, and cannot break free until it inflicts damage on the ice equal to twice your level plus your Dexterity modifier.
-> * Fire: You inflict additional damage equal to your level and can slide the target as many squares as your Dexterity modifier.
+> * Fire: You inflict additional damage equal to your level and can shunt the target as many squares as your Dexterity modifier.
+>
 > **Boost:**  **Level 17:** 3d6 + Dexterity modifier damage.

 > #### Thermal Isolation